Got Questions?

 Here are the major differences between these two levels of courses - College Level vs MCAT Level:

 (1) Chapter selection and topic organization: Our MCAT courses are designed to closely mirror the official AAMC's topical requirements with one-to-one match.
-If you look at the official MCAT topics
+If you look at the official MCAT topics and our MCAT topical chapters, you can see our MCAT courses are the most relevant and up-to-date courses in the market.

 (2) Test-Prep: Each chapter, there is a specific section "MCAT Test Strategies" to discuss the MCAT passage-type approach to questions on that chapter, which is missing from the college-level courses.